azrael11/extrafe/README.md

 Version Stable <b>0.3.0</b>

 1. Run the program with less minor problems and bugs
-2. Run at least well on Emulator with all the goodies and one Addon
+2. Run at least well one Emulator with all the goodies and one Addon
-3. Run in al least in Windows 32bit and Windows 64bit
+3. Run in at least in Windows 32bit and Windows 64bit
 4. Have a minimal Home Page active